Syra/YT2Grayjay/README.md

 import "from grayjay export"
 skip everything EXCEPT "import stores - yes, import history - yes"

+### YTWatchmarker2Takeout
+Converts YouTube Watchmarker database export to Google Takeout JSON format.

+Export your Watchmarker database file (usually named `DATE.database`), rename it to `watchmarker.database` and put it in the working directory.

+Run the script - output will be saved as `watchmarker_takeout.json`.

+**Note:** Timestamps in the output don't represent actual watch times, unlike genuine YouTube Takeout files.

 ## Disclaimer
 Warning if you have a lot of history set your screentime timeout to max so it doesnt go to sleep during import it can take a minute